rishhi-patel/group7_subscriber-micro-frontend/README.md

 mysql -u root -h 127.0.0.1 -p
 ```

-To run github actions like (notice that the environment variables default for the local case):
+To run github action with flyway migration (notice that the environment variables default for the local case):

 ```yaml
     steps: